20 Best Calf Exercises For Mass and Strength

 How To Do

-2. Stand with a long, tall spine, feet together, and brace your core strongly.
+2. Stand together with a long, tall spine and feet, and brace your core strongly.

 3. Rise onto the balls of your feet.
 Take a small step forward, staying as high on your toes as possible.